alireza-h/php-openapi/README.md

 - Clone project
 - Run `composer update`
-- Check `src/Document` directory as sample and create your own `OpenAPIOperationGenerator` and `OpenAPIDocumentGenerator`
+- Check `src/Document` directory as sample and create your own `OpenApiOperationGenerator` and `OpenApiDocumentGenerator`

-  `OpenAPIOperationGenerator` is responsible to generate Open API Operations and `OpenAPIDocumentGenerator` is responsible to generate Open API json document.
-Each public method of `OpenAPIOperationGenerator` generates one Open API Operation (Using reflection).
+  `OpenApiOperationGenerator` is responsible to generate Open API Operations and `OpenApiDocumentGenerator` is responsible to generate Open API json document.
+Each public method of `OpenApiOperationGenerator` generates one Open API Operation (Using reflection).

 - Run `php -S localhost:8001` in project root directory